Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-utility-toolbox-english.rst

 Utility Toolbox
 ===============

-This is the **core** of the ``Ceylan-Myriad`` library: a toolbox comprising many helper functions (with their tests), defined in the ``myriad/src/utils`` directory, often providing enhanced, more specialised services compared to the ones offered by the Erlang standard libraries.
+..
+Note:: This part is the **actual core** of the ``Ceylan-Myriad`` library: a toolbox comprising many helper functions (with their tests), defined in the ``myriad/src/{utils,data-management}`` directories, often providing richer, enhanced, more specialised services compared to the ones offered by the Erlang standard libraries.

-These helpers (code and typing information) are thematically aggregated in modules that are generally suffixed by ``_utils``, and include:
+These helpers (code and typing information) are thematically aggregated in modules that are generally suffixed by ``_utils`` (for a more collection of helpers) or ``_support`` (for a service deserving more integration), and include:

 - many **basic, general-purpose services**, defined in ``basic_utils.erl``, regarding: